dbashford/hapi-route-builder/README.md

 RouteBuilder.addDefault(
   new RBDefault(function(rb) {
     rb.preSerial("auth", authFunction)
-  }).only(/account/).only("/logout");
+  })
+  .applyAtBuild()
+  .only(/account/)
+  .only("/logout");
 );
 ```

 `only` cannot be used with `not`.

 #### `not`
-`not` can be chained onto a `RBDefault` instance and allows for specific routes to be eliminated from having the default applied. `not` can take a RegExp or a string, each of which is used to eliminate routes from having the RBDefault applied.
+`not` can be chained onto a `RBDefault` instance only if `applyAtBuild` has first been called. `not` and allows for specific routes to be eliminated from having the default applied. `not` can take a RegExp or a string, each of which is used to eliminate routes from having the RBDefault applied.

 `not` itself can be chained.